qpdf/qpdf/manual/cli.rst

    :samp:`disable` mode, all objects are written as regular, uncompressed objects.
-The resulting file should be structurally readable by older PDF viewers, though there is still a chance that the file may contain other content that the older reader can't support.
+The resulting file should be structurally readable by older PDF viewers, though there is still a chance that the file may contain other content that some older readers can't support.
 In :samp:`generate` mode, qpdf will create its own object streams.
 This will usually result in more compact PDF files.
 In this mode, qpdf will also make sure the PDF version number in the